Patient Risk Information

 Proper postoperative care in accordance with your surgeon’s instructions is key to a successful recovery.
 As with any implant, there are limitations of the implant and failure to comply with prescribed physical activity instructions has been implicated in premature failure of similar devices.
 For further information on the recovery process, follow this link to Recovery Information.
 Please consult your surgeon for a full understanding the postoperative care associated with the Lapiplasty® Procedure.

-- Treace Medical Concepts Compression Screw System Instructions for Use
+- Treace Medical Concepts Screw Fixation System Instructions for Use (LBL 1405-9056)

 * By clicking search, you understand and agree that: (1) Treace Medical Concepts, Inc. provides this listing as a service, and we have no vested interest in any specific surgeons, nor do we provide any recommendation, assurance, or guarantee with respect to their service; (2) the surgeons identified in this listing are surgeons who have completed a Lapiplasty® System training course; and (3) you are responsible for making an independent determination of the qualifications of these surgeons and whether these surgeons suit your particular needs and expectations.